How to Sleep Better at Night Naturally (and with Supplements)

 Your circadian rhythm is a 24-hour internal clock which regulates various cycles your body goes through, most significantly when you fall asleep and wake up.
 You can help keep your circadian rhythm aligned and allow your body to function more smoothly by going to sleep and getting up at similar times each day--we refer to this as sleep consistency.
 A data study of 25,000 WHOOP members found that better sleep consistency increased time spent in both REM and deep sleep (the restorative stages of sleep), and also improved overall sleep efficiency (the percentage of time in bed you’re actually asleep).
 The WHOOP app tracks your sleep consistency on a nightly basis, and also provides you with in-depth analysis of it as part of your Weekly Performance Assessment:

-Our Sleep Coach feature incorporates your natural circadian rhythm and sleep consistency metrics to suggest ideal times for you to go to bed and wake up each day.
+Our Sleep Planner feature incorporates your natural circadian rhythm and sleep consistency metrics to suggest ideal times for you to go to bed and wake up each day.
 Learn More: How Much Sleep Do YOU Need?
-The WHOOP Sleep Coach Has the Answer
+The WHOOP Sleep Planner Has the Answer

 5. Supplements That Can Support Good Sleep